 Box 4 reports how much you withheld from an employee’s Social Security wages and tips.

-Important 2020 information: Did you defer an employee’s Social Security tax under the August 8, 2020 executive orders?
-Do NOT include the deferred Social Security tax in Box 4 if you did not withhold it.
+Important 2021 information: Did you defer an employee’s Social Security tax under the 2020 executive orders?
+Did you collect the deferred tax in 2021?
+Do NOT include the deferred Social Security tax you collected in Box 4 if you did not withhold it.
 After withholding the deferred Social Security taxes from employee wages in 2021, you must file Form W-2c.
-For more information on the deferral and how it impacts W-2 reporting, check out our COVID-19 Resource Center.

 Box 5: Medicare wages and tips